Meet our senior leadership staff

 In her off time, V directs and consults on virtual reality projects, loves puppets, sculpting, sewing, and robotics, and is teaching her 11 large koi to eat from her hand.
 You can often find her hanging out in her backyard with her three dogs, Tango, Zoey and Molly, and her husband, Tony.

 Lisa Gagnon is the HSSA Human Resources Director.
 Since she was little, all Lisa Gagnon wanted to do was work around animals.
 She was the one who brought home strays and begged her parents to keep them!
 She went to junior college for a couple of years but could never find anything she wanted to commit to.
 She was working at a martial arts school in 1986 when the opportunity for a part-time, temporary position came from a student’s mother to work at the Humane Society of Tucson.
 Yes, back then the name was a little different.

 She started in a position in the bookkeeping department, which after three months turned into a full-time

-Lisa’s home is filled with four dogs and one cat, all from the Humane Society of Southern Arizona.
+Lisa’s home is filled with four dogs - all from the Humane Society of Southern Arizona.